carbon-design-system/icons-motion/README.md

 If you can provide help in any of the above areas, feel free to assign yourself to an issue and begin collaboration!

-You can also reach out directly on Slack to @Krista Starr or @john-bister if you have any questions
+You can reach out directly on Slack at #carbon-design-system with any questions you have.
+Please post any design questions with an in-context screen shot (i.e. screen shot of the whole UI you are designing) with background as to what you are trying to accomplish in this flow.
+We welcome in-progress work to get community design feedback as well.

 <br />